ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-03-aws-developer-certification-sns.md

   }
 ```
 ## Mobile Push
 Mobile Push is a primary use case for SNS.
-Setup is required for each mobile platform.
+You need to setup each mobile platform before you can use it.. makes sense.

 1. Request credentials from mobile platform - get a login

 2. Get request token from mobile platform - get a thingy that represents your app

-3. Create a Platform Application Object - register it with SNS and get an object you can use
+3. Create a Platform Application Object - register it with SNS and get an object you can use with your request

 4. Create a Platform End Point - create an event handler that recieves the SNS message and routes it to the mobile platform